kanak3699/Children-Registration-System/README.md

-# Children Registration System
+# Children Registration System (CRS)
 - Release - 1.0 is available now

-# Welcome to Saad Pharmacy's Website
+# Welcome to CRS

-- Saad Pharmacy's website is a college project open to all.
-The website is build with HTML, CSS, JavaScript and BootStrap.
+- Children Registration System is an android application and a college project open to all.
+The application is build with XML, and Java Programming Language.

 ## Getting Started

-- User can start with opening index.html file which is home page of the website and then navigate to other pages accordingly.
+- This is an android application and it can be installed by downloading its APK and installing it on an Android device.

-## Website Support / Prerequisites
+## Hardware Support

-Website is only computer based yet and is not ready for mobile and other devices.
+This application is only android OS based and it does not yet support other OS.
 It is supported and Tested in:
-	1) Google Chrome
+	1) Google Pixel 2
-	2) Mozilla Firefox
+	2) Samsung Galaxy

-## Artificial Intelligence
+## Database and Storage

-This project uses Dialogflow API for the virtual assistant.
-Dialogflow API is used for Natural Language Processing and more information is available on it's official website https://dialogflow.com
+CRS application uses Real Time Database and Cloud Firestorage of Google's Firebase.

 ## Deployment